denniemok/admin360-reloaded/README.md

 **Honour Point System: <br>
-Create A Competitive Environment For Your Staff <br>** _Feedback Collection, Professional Statistics and Competitive Leaderboard <br>_ The feedback system allows users to express their satisfaction with the service provided by staff members by awarding them an 'honour point' through positive ratings.
+Create A Competitive Environment For Your Staff <br>** _Feedback Collection, Professional Statistics and Competitive Leaderboard <br>_ The feedback system allows users to express their satisfaction with the service by awarding the staff an 'honour point'.
 Staff members have the ability to view both their own and their colleagues' honour points, introducing a sense of motivation and competition to strive for better ratings.
 Moreover, this feature enables server owners to assess the performance of their staff team effectively.
 By incorporating the honour point system, you can encourage staff engagement, incentivize quality service, and provide server owners with valuable insights into their team's performance. <br><br>

 ## Workflow